Hi-PACE/hipace/docs/source/run/parameters.rst

     This function uses the parser, see above.

 * ``<beam name>.min_density`` (`float`) optional (default `0`)
-    Minimum density.
-Particles with a lower density are not injected.
+    Particles with a density less than or equal to the minimal density won't be injected.
     The absolute value of this parameter is used when initializing the beam.

 * ``<beam name>.position_mean`` (3 `float`)